Skip to main content

 The Corgea CLI allows you to export scan results to a file, which is particularly useful when running the tool within a CI pipeline.
 You can do this using the —out-format and —out-file options.

-The CLI currently supports html, json and SARIF as output formats.
+The CLI currently supports HTML, JSON, SARIF, and Markdown as output formats.

 Wait for a Scan